L3DEVIL/VphonegagaInject/README.md

 ###### 4. COMPILING GAME APK

 Now compile and sign the apk
-If compile fail, read the log and look up on Google
+Compile failed? read the log and look up on Google

 If the mod menu appears and the hack are working, congratz!

-If you face any problem, be sure to check the logcat, and if it was native related, write the log such as `LOGD("whatever");` in your cpp codes, recompile and capture the logcat.
-See what part of your code faced the problem.
-Logcat may also tell you if hooking fails (lib crash)
+If you face any problem, please read the [FAQ](#faq)

 # Loading lib without mod menu